chundermike/rpi-fruitbox/README.md

 Rather than use the SD card image above, you can install the files on your existing set-up as follows:

-1. It is recommended to start from a fresh OS install (Raspbian Stretch Lite 2018-03-13 release)
+1. It is recommended to start from a fresh OS install (latest Raspbian Buster release)
 2. Increase GPU memory to (at least) 256 (sudo raspi-config -> Advanced Options -> Memory Split)
 3. From a command shell, type : wget https://github.com/chundermike/rpi-fruitbox/raw/master/install.sh
 4. From a command shell, type : chmod +x ./install.sh